 Since its opening, there have been few enhancements at the stadium.
 The largest and most recent change at Yankee Stadium occurred before the start of the 2017 season.
 A $20 million project eliminated 1,100 obstructed-view seats in the bleachers and 600 in the Terrace Level.
 Replacing the bleachers are gathering and socializing spaces that include the Batter’s Eye Cafe and the Budweiser Party Decks.
 Additionally, a children’s zone, the Sunrun Kids Clubhouse, was added on the 300 level in right field.
 The 2,850 square foot area is outfitted with a mini-baseball field, Yankees-themed playground equipment and over-sized baseballs and bases.

 In 2009, the Yankees were able to accomplish the same feat that the 1923 Yankees did when the original Yankee Stadium opened, by winning the World Series.
+In 2024 it hosted its second World Series between the Yankees and Los Angeles Dodgers.
 Like its predecessor, Yankee Stadium hosts many events other than baseball.
 It is the home to the annual Pinstripe Bowl (NCAA), has hosted Notre Dame and Army college football games, boxing and soccer matches, concerts and two New York Rangers hockey games as part of the 2014 NHL Stadium Series.